bugsnag/bugsnag-js/packages/web-worker/README.md

 This early release offers basic functionality for web workers and service workers, with the intent to support Chrome extension development using manifest v3.
 Using this library, you will be able to:

 - notify errors from within service workers and web workers, including browser extensions
-- detect and automatically notify unhandled errors from service workers and web workers, excluding Chrome browser extensions
+- detect and automatically notify unhandled errors from service workers and web workers, excluding Chrome browser extensions due to limitations in the Chrome Runtime API.

-Due to limitations in the Chrome Runtime API, it is not possible to catch unhandled errors so you will need to catch these from within your code and notify these errors manually.

 ## Installation